bitdata/call-analyzer/README.md

 | ---------- | --------------------------------------------------- | ------------ | -------- | ---------------------------------- |
 | commitTime | Starting modification time                          | query        | Yes      | Time in yyyy-MM-dd HH:mm:ss format |
 | gitDir     | Path to the git directory, usually ending with .git | query        | Yes      | String                             |

+## Unresolved Issues

+- Analysis of modifications made outside the context of methods.
+- Analysis of complex inheritance relationships, such as those involving generic classes.

 ## Acknowledgments